1982-1999: The early years

 In order to increase production capacity, PANDORA opened a large scale, six-story fully-owned manufacturing facility in Thailand in 2005, which still forms a central part of the current production and infrastructure.
 In 2008, a second manufacturing facility was opened in the same area, followed by the third and fourth facilities in 2010, further strengthening the unique production setup.

 In 2008, Axcel acquired 60% of PANDORA, and two years later, in 2010, PANDORA was listed on the NASDAQ OMX Copenhagen Stock Exchange.

 PANDORA operates and manages a vertically integrated business model from in-house design and production to global marketing and direct distribution in most markets.
-PANDORA’s products are sold in more than 70 countries on six continents through approximately 10,300 points of sale, including approximately 1,000 Concept stores.
+PANDORA’s products are sold in more than 100 countries on six continents through approximately 8,100 points of sale, including approximately 2,100 concept stores.

-PANDORA has 13 offices around the world and employs over 7,300 people, of whom 5,200 are located in Gemopolis, Thailand, where the company manufactures its jewellery.
+PANDORA employs over 21,500 people, of whom 12,400 are located in Gemopolis, Thailand, where the company manufactures its jewellery.

-PANDORA’s mission – then and today – is to offer women across the world a universe of high quality, hand-finished, modern and genuine jewellery products at affordable prices, thereby inspiring women to express their individuality.
+PANDORA’s mission – then and today – is to celebrate women by offering them the opportunity for personal expression through our universe of high-quality and contemporary jewellery at affordable prices.
 All women have their individual stories to tell – a personal collection of special moments that makes them who they are.
 That is why we celebrate these moments.
-That is why we say these moments are unforgettable.
+That is why we say these moments are unique.

 Like the story of PANDORA.